-To create your first native & search ad campaign, follow these steps.
+To create your first ad campaign on Verizon Media properties, follow these steps.
 Creating ad campaigns is straightforward and easy to do once you create your Oath: Ad Platforms account.

 Begin by Creating an Oath Account¶

-To start advertising on Oath properties, you’ll need an Oath account.
+To start advertising on Verizon Media properties, you’ll need an Oath account.

-Sign in with your account if you already have one, or create one if you don’t.
+If you already have an account, you can sign in, or create one if you don’t have an account.
 Then fill out the form that appears with basic information about your company.

-You can speed up the process by importing a campaign from Excel or directly from Google Ads, but we’ll assume you want to create a campaign in Native & Search from scratch.
+You can speed up the process by importing a campaign from Excel or directly from Google Ads, but we’ll assume you want to create a campaign in the Native & Search UI from scratch.

 Create Your First Campaign¶